harvey298/Lost-Unity/README.md

 ## Player Classes
 1. Chairman - Requires networking to be completed (secret class)
-2. Engineer - Completed, needs some models and a few bug fixes
+2. Engineer - Almost Completed, needs some models and a few bug fixes, Ability 1 (Medi-Sentry) not complete
 3. Emperor - Working on currently
 4. Mutant - Not Started
 5. Chronowatcher - Not Started
 6. Fighter - Not Started
-7. Harbringer - Not Started
+7. Harbinger - Not Started
 8. Paladin - Not Started
 9. Mystic - Not Started